There's been a lot of buzz about titanium cookware in the past few years. But what exactly is titanium cookware?

 Nonstick Titanium Cookware: Revolutionary or Gimmicky?

 Because of all the shortcomings of nonstick cookware, manufacturers continue to work on making it better.
 One of the things they discovered was that you could combine the nonstick coating--both PTFE and ceramic--with a harder substance to make it more durable.
-Titanium is one of those substances; another one is diamonds.
+Titanium is one of those substances; others are diamond dust and granite.

-Here's how adding titanium (or diamonds) to a nonstick coating works: Think of the metal surface of the skillet as a pond, think of the nonstick coating as the water, and think of the titanium as very tiny rocks protruding from the pond's surface.
+Here's how adding titanium (or other reinforcements) to a nonstick coating works: Think of the metal surface of the skillet as a pond, think of the nonstick coating as the water, and think of the titanium as very tiny rocks protruding from the pond's surface.
 Because the nonstick coating lies below the titanium, it's protected.
 Utensils scraping the pan are scraping the titanium, not the PTFE or ceramic.
 Or at least, they are scraping the nonstick surface less.
-Yet the particles are tiny enough and unobtrusive enough to allow the nonstick coating to still work its magic.
+Yet the particles are tiny enough and unobtrusive enough to allow the nonstick coating to still perform.

-Here's a graphic depiction of a titanium nonstick coating:
+Here's a depiction of a titanium nonstick coating:

 The result: a more durable, longer-lived nonstick pan.
 (See also our article on The Best Induction Cookware.)

-So yes, titanium can prolong the life of a nonstick pan.
+So yes, titanium can probably prolong the life of a nonstick pan.
 But revolutionary?
-Well, sort of.
+Well, maybe.

 Unfortunately, nonstick is never going to be as durable as clad stainless, or cast iron, or really, any other type of pan.
 Because at its core, it's still a nonstick pan.
 And that nonstick surface is still going to wear out with use.